simple-icons/simple-icons/.github/ISSUE_TEMPLATE/package.md

   - Package issues: Version information
     - For JavaScript/NodeJS: $ node --version
     - For PHP/Packagist: $ composer --version
-  - Website issues: What browser do you use
   - etc.
 -->